 Configuration

 DFIRe is configured through the web-based System Settings interface.
-This guide covers all available configuration options.
+This guide covers all available configuration options, organized by category.

-Default Settings: New DFIRe instances are initialized with preconfigured case types, evidence types, workflow steps, and compliance timers.
-You can download the default settings file (JSON) to review the baseline configuration or use it to reset your instance to factory defaults via Settings → Import/Export.
+Default Settings: New DFIRe instances are initialized with preconfigured case types, evidence types, workflow steps, compliance timers, and incident phases.
+You can download the default settings file (JSON) to review the baseline configuration or use it to reset your instance to factory defaults via Settings → Global Settings → Import/Export.

 Accessing System Settings

-To access System Settings, click the gear icon in the application header.
+To access System Settings, click the user avatar in the application header and select Settings.
 Access to the Settings page requires the edit_tenant permission.
 Superusers have full access to all settings tabs.

-Settings are organized into tabs based on functionality.
-The tabs visible to you depend on your permissions:
+Settings are organized into 21 tabs across three categories: System, Integrations, and Case Properties.
+The tabs visible to you depend on your permissions.

 | Tab | Access Level | Description |